zer0ne-hub/zer0ne-blog/content/posts/CTFs/index.md

 Still throughout my learning journey, my wandering led me to echoCTF.
 The platform seem a bit newer than others but it looks like a fun place.
 They are quite active (busiest discord server I have ever seen) and they add new challenges regularly.
 I am still exploring it but so far it's pretty nice.
 I recently discovered an African platform mimicking this one a lot (like a lot...it's almost blatant plagiarism at this point XD) and it's called [afrihackbox](https://app.afrihackbox.com/).
 I like it tho.

-Another big shot to newer platform from my country that I have big hopes for are [Ironsecur](https://ctf.ironsecur.com/) and [Cybersec-bj](https://cybersec-bj.tech/s-inscrire.html) project.
+Another big shot to newer platform from my country that I have big hopes for are [Ironsecur](https://ctf.ironsecur.com/), [bjsec](https://ctf.bjsec.xyz/) and [Cybersec-bj](https://cybersec-bj.tech/s-inscrire.html) project.
 Latest is still not released but I am looking forward to it.
+All this backed by the awesome
+[bjwhitehats](https://bjwhitehats.bj/) community.
 This shows cybersec interest is growing in Africa and I am very happy to witness it.

 Apart from those main platforms that host CTFs and cybersecurity challenges 24/7 there are many time-limited events, like the famous [GoogleCTF](https://capturetheflag.withgoogle.com/team/nair0lf32).
 Those are the real "CTFs" where you can compete with other players in real-time, most often for prizes.
 The greatest curator os such events is [ctfTime](https://ctftime.org/).
 They keep track of CTF events and platforms where you can participate with your team.
 I am currently looking for a team or alternatively creating one (my desired name is taken).
 You can check my [profile here](https://ctftime.org/user/182186).